 Lockheed Martin is committed to strategic, long-term international defence partnerships with India.
 India has a pressing need for advanced, scalable defence capabilities.

 We are proposing game-changing defence partnerships that benefit multiple stakeholders in India, the US and beyond.

-Our proposed partnerships with India fighter aircraft—for new fighter aircraft, helicopters and other platforms—are ideally suited to not just meet, but exceed India’s capability and defence-industrial needs in the near-term and well into the future.
+Our proposed partnerships with India—for new fighter aircraft, helicopters and other platforms—are ideally suited to not just meet, but exceed India’s capability and defence-industrial needs in the near-term and well into the future.